ShehrazArain/Basic-Game/README.md

 # Basic-Game
-Made a Simple Guess Game by using only If condition & while loop.
+Made a Simple Guess Game by using just If condition & while loop.